jbeck018/howlerops/docs/PHASE_3_RELEASE_NOTES.md

 ## 🎊 What's Next

-Phase 3 lays the foundation for true team collaboration in SQL Studio.
+Phase 3 lays the foundation for true team collaboration in Howlerops.
 With organizations, permissions, and shared resources in place, we're ready to build advanced collaboration features in future phases.

 **Coming in Phase 4:**
 - Real-time collaboration